Updated October 2022

 Want to learn more about study options and career paths in medical office administration?
 Looking for a trustworthy medical office administrator program in Toronto?

 Take a look at Herzing College's Medical Office Administrator program, delivered at our Toronto campus.
-Training takes just 10 months to complete, includes a 6-week internship, and delivers a comprehensive curriculum.
+Training takes just 10 months to complete, includes a five-week internship, and delivers a comprehensive curriculum.

 Visit the program page for a complete list of courses, career information, instructor details—or to chat live with a knowledgeable advisor.
 We're here to help!